Imagine Your Amazing Life

-Imagine graduating with your own business plan ready to present to a panel of investors.
-Or your own original research to include in your graduate school applications.
-Imagine a meaningful internship in your field of interest to give you some hands-on experience before beginning your job search.
-And a service learning experience with a non-profit organization that allows you to apply your know-how and skills.
+Imagine graduating with your own business plan ready to present to a panel of investors ... or your own original research to include in your graduate school applications.
+Imagine a meaningful internship in your field of interest to give you some hands-on experience before beginning your job search, and a service learning experience with a non-profit organization that allows you to apply your learning and skills in the real world.
 Imagine completing your degree with a digital resume showcasing your academic achievements and practical experience.
 Now stop imagining.
 Marymount alumni have reached professional success in all areas of business.
-Former students own businesses, while others work in finance, management and marketing for companies such Toyota, Raytheon and Oracle.
+Many former students own their own businesses, while others work in finance, management and marketing for companies such Toyota, Raytheon and Oracle.
 Your amazing life comes into view with a Marymount California University Bachelor’s degree in Business.

 Build a Solid Foundation

-During the freshman and sophomore year students build a well-rounded educational foundation that prepares them for their upper division learning.
-Within the Business area this includes completing requirements in Accounting, Economics and Mathematics.
+During the freshman and sophomore years, students build an educational foundation that prepares them for their upper division studies.
+Within the Business program, this includes completing requirements in Accounting, Economics and Mathematics.

 Develop a Deeper Level of Understanding

-During their junior year students complete most of their ‘core’ business courses and begin an in-depth study within one of our areas of concentration.
+During the junior year, students complete most of their core business courses and begin an in-depth study within one area of concentration:

-The Entrepreneurship concentration allows students to learn through a case study approach in a seminar setting, with guest speakers from both successful and struggling organizations.
-Students have the opportunity to critique one another’s business plans, laying the foundation for the development of their own capstone project.
+The Entrepreneurship concentration allows students to learn through a case-study approach in a seminar setting.
+With guest speakers from both successful and struggling organizations, students have the opportunity to critique business plans, laying the foundation for the development of their own capstone project.

 Global and Community Development

-The Global and Community Development concentration was developed to provide its students with a broad-based education focused on the skills and abilities to successfully engage in bringing improvements to their community, which can be defined to include everything from one’s own neighborhood to the world.
-This program will start by understanding how one identifies the needs within the defined community.
-It will include understanding the role of both NGO’s and social entrepreneurs as community change agents.
-It is our expectation that each of our students in this concentration will be involved in some form of Community Development internship or practicum during their program.
+The Global and Community Development concentration was developed to provide students with a broad-based education, focused on the skills and abilities to successfully deliver community improvements, on both a local and global scale.
+This program starts with an understanding of how to identify needs within the defined community.
+It also includes understanding the role of both non-governmental organizations (NGOs) and social entrepreneurs as agents of community change.
+Students are expected to be involved in some form of Community Development internship or practicum during their course study.

-The Management concentration was developed to provide our students with a solid understanding of this field of business.
-There are three components within this concentration.
+The Management concentration was developed to provide students with a solid understanding of the management field.
+There are three areas within this concentration.
 The first is focused on the traditional components of planning, organizing, staffing, controlling, and directing.
-The second component introduces and familiarizes our students with the field of leadership.
-Finally, each of our students will be exposed to some of the newest cutting-edge theories that cross the spectrum of management.
+The second introduces and familiarizes students with the field of leadership.
+Finally, students are exposed to leading edge theories that cross the spectrum of contemporary management.

-Modern marketers are required to demonstrate robust problem solving skills and have the ability to communicate cross-functionally—whether it be in a startup entrepreneurial environment or a large, complex organization.
-The Marymount marketing concentration is designed to address the needs of the modern marketplace.
-The curriculum begins with a study of business and marketing principles, builds on a set of related analytical methods, and develops the students’ ability to work with diverse stakeholders to create value and build strong customer relationships.
+Modern marketers are required to demonstrate robust problem solving skills and have the ability to communicate cross-functionally—whether in a small startup environment or a large, complex organization.
+The Marymount Marketing concentration is designed to address the needs of the modern marketplace.
+The curriculum begins with a study of business and marketing principles, builds on a set of related analytical methods, and develops students’ ability to work with diverse stakeholders to create value and build strong customer relationships.

 Operations & Systems Management

-This concentration has been developed to meet the needs of those students who recognize the importance of an organization’s effective oversight of its “value-adding” activities (the creation and delivery of the things customers pay for and the services clients rely on) and have a desire to incorporate this understanding within their professional career path.
-This concentration starts by establishing a solid understanding behind the creation and evolution of the more traditional planning and control tools and practices that have been used since the 1940’s.
-Once this solid foundation has been established, the students will be introduced to the latest evolution of the tools and practices within the broad field of Operations & Systems Management.
-These new sets of tools and practices are based upon what is commonly referred to as systems-thinking.
-Within the field of Operations these new tools and practices are called the Theory of Constraints, within Human Relations they are called Requisite Organization, and within Organizational Behavior they are referred to as a Learning Organization.
+The Operations and Systems Management concentration has been developed for students whose interests lie in the effective oversight of “value-adding” activities (the creation and delivery of the things customers pay for, and the services clients rely on) and have a desire to make this their professional career path.
+This concentration starts by evaluating the creation and evolution of traditional planning and control tools and practices in existence since the 1940’s.
+Students are then introduced to the evolution of those tools and practices within the broad field of Operations & Systems Management--leading up to and including the latest "systems-thinking."
+Within the field of Operations, these new tools and practices are called the Theory of Constraints, within Human Relations they are called Requisite Organization, and within Organizational Behavior they are referred to as a Learning Organization.

-The Accounting minor has been designed to provide students with the requisite number and variety of accounting classes needed to meet the current academic requirements for the CPA examination.
-The required courses include:
+The Accounting emphasis was designed to provide students with the requisite number and variety of accounting classes needed to meet the current academic requirements for the CPA examination.
+Required courses include:

 Financial Accounting – part of Business BA required courses